Pedalling Technique - What the Polar View Shapes Mean

 The Figure of Eight - Beginner

 This cyclist losing too much pedal momentum on the transition from right-leg to left-leg (point 1) and left-leg to right-leg (point 2).
-With virtually no pull up during the recovery.
+The cyclist is only using the muscles on the front of the thigh and is “stamping” on the pedals.

-Tip: Being properly attached in the toe cages or using cycling shoes to help pulling up during the recovery.
+Tip: Being properly attached in the toe cages or using cycling shoes will help sustain power throughout the pedal stroke.

 The Peanut - Good